jasperthread/diceware/README.md

 # diceware
 Python scripts based on the diceware concept of passkey generation.

-dicemethod.py - Bust out a six sided die and play the game of life. randommethod.py - Put those cpu cycles to good use and get a fast, secure phrase.
+dicemethod.py - Bust out a six sided die and play the game of life.<br />
+randommethod.py - Put those cpu cycles to good use and get a fast, secure phrase.

-An informative link on this procedure and other personal security topics: https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/
+An informative link on this procedure and other personal security topics:<br />
+https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/